thomasnguyen/FoodCraft/README.md

 # FoodCraft

-A simple web apppliaction to help you craft your favorite dishes.
+A simple web application to help you craft your favorite dishes.
 Built using ReactJS for the front-end and NodeJS for the back-end.

 ![screenshot](https://puu.sh/ANROD/4aa70d513d.png)